Sustainable development (interdisciplinary minor), 2018-2019

 F. Recognise the value of the interdisciplinarity of the field of Sustainable Development by integrating different perspectives and sensitively interacting with people with different backgrounds.

 The minor is a full time programme lasting five months (3 September 2018 – 1 February 2019).
 Please be aware that it is an intensive programme with lectures and tutorial group sessions throughout the week.
 Most classes are scheduled on Mondays, Wednesdays and Fridays, with compulsory attendance.
 Tuesdays and Thursdays are reserved for occasional extra classes and independent studies, which does not mean that these are days off; you will need them to study the literature, do assignments and prepare presentations.

-You can officially register for the minor Sustainable Development in uSis from 1 May (07:00h) until 15 June 2018.
+You could officially register for the minor Sustainable Development in uSis from 1 May (07:00h) until 15 June 2018.
 The uSis class number (studie activiteit nummer) is 1280.
 The registration is now closed, but there may be some spots left on the waiting list.
 Please contact the minor coordination team at minor coordinator, or tel: 071 527 1477.